AlexL-crafter/XpressKeys/readme.md

 Make sure you have [AutoHotkey](https://www.autohotkey.com/) installed for Windows.

-Download this repository, and run `xpresskeys.ahk` from either version of `xpresskeys`.
+Download this repository, and run `xpresskeys.ahk`.
+Trigger the GUI by pressing the '+" on your keyboard's numpad (NumpadPlus).

 # Extras